 MSCI receives compensation in connection with licensing its indexes to third parties.
 MSCI Inc.'s revenue includes fees based on assets in Index Linked Investments.
-Information can be found in MSCI Inc.'s company filings on the Investor Relations section of msci.com.
+Information can be found in MSCI Inc.'s company fillings on the Investor Relations section of msci.com.

 MSCI ESG Research LLC is a Registered Investment Adviser under the Investment Advisers Act of 1940 and a subsidiary of MSCI Inc. Neither MSCI nor any of its products or services recommends, endorses, approves or otherwise expresses any opinion regarding any issuer, securities, financial products or instruments or trading strategies and MSCI's products or services are not a recommendation to make (or refrain from making) any kind of investment decision and may not be relied on as such, provided that applicable products or services from MSCI ESG Research may constitute investment advice.
 MSCI ESG Research materials, including materials utilized in any MSCI ESG Indexes or other products, have not been submitted to, nor received approval from, the United States Securities and Exchange Commission or any other regulatory body.
-MSCI ESG and climate ratings, research and data are produced by MSCI ESG Research LLC, a subsidiary of MSCI Inc. MSCI ESG Research LLC, a subsidiary of MSCI Inc. MSCI ESG Research LLC, MSCI Indexes are administered by MSCI Inc. that utilize information from MSCI ESG Research LLC.
-MSCI Indexes are administered by MSCI Inc.
+MSCI ESG and climate ratings, research and data are produced by MSCI ESG Research LLC. a subsidiary of MSCI Inc. MSCI Inc. MSCI ESG Research LLC.
+MSCI Indexes are administered by MSCI Limited (UK).